maise-guide/maise/README.md

 ---
 ## Download

-The source code for MAISE can be obtained from the commandline by running by:
+The source code for MAISE can be obtained from the commandline by running:

 ```
 git clone https://github.com/maise-guide/maise.git